 VIDEO VIDEO

-Price 5.500,00 € (excl.
+Price 6.500,00 € (excl.
 VAT), EXW Istanbul

 LabBM10 technical drawing

-• Built-in water cooling with fan-cooled coil.
+• Built-in fan-cooled water battery — closed-loop water circuit with fan-cooled finned coil.

 • Top lid with gas springs and safety switch.